MVP 06: NCAA Baseball

 MVP 06: NCAA Baseball is the fourth edition of the baseball video game series developed by Electronic Arts.
-Because of Electronic Arts' loss of the Major League Baseball (MLB) license to Take Two Interactive in 2005, which now has the exclusive MLB license, the publishers decided to transition the MVP series to feature NCAA baseball, joining the publisher's NCAA football and basketball lines.
-MVP 06 was released on January 18, 2006 for the Xbox and PlayStation 2 consoles.
+Because of Electronic Arts' loss of the Major League Baseball (MLB) license to Take Two Interactive in 2005, which held the exclusive MLB license until 2014, the publishers decided to transition the MVP series to feature NCAA baseball, joining the publisher's NCAA football and basketball lines.
+MVP 06 was released on January 17, 2006 for the Xbox and PlayStation 2 consoles.
 The athlete on the cover is former Texas Longhorn David Maroul.

 Changes to gameplay

 While MVP 06 offers several large changes to gameplay in batting and fielding to reflect the switch to the collegiate game (aluminum bats, fielding by collegiate players), pitching remained essentially unchanged.
 Also, MVP 06 offers the player an option to change hitting and fielding to "classic" mode, reverting the controls to those of MVP Baseball 2005.

 Load and fire batting

 MVP 06 offers a brand new method for controlling the batter called "load and fire" batting.
 The player takes control of the batter's body by pressing and holding a button to lift the hitter's leg at the correct time so the hitter can use his hips to rip into the ball.